 We have also installed electric vehicle charging points for public use across the Airport precinct.
-Charging are installed in both the International and Domestic Terminal car parks, and in the Skygate Precinct, and at Home & Life (near Nick Scali).
+Charging stations are installed in both the International and Domestic Terminal car parks (located in Park Valet), and in the Skygate Precinct, and at Home & Life (near Nick Scali).

 BAC’s commitment to a cleaner, greener environment and improved passenger experience will soon see the delivery of an Electric bus fleet for passenger transport.
 Changing from diesel to electric buses has meant a reduction of 250 tonnes of carbon emissions each year, equivalent to taking 100 cars off the road.